Heroic-Games-Launcher/heroic-themes/README.md

 Refer this [guide](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher/wiki/Custom-Themes) for instructions and tips on how to create a theme.

 ### Submitting Themes
-Stick to the following guidelines before submitting your theme -
+Stick to the following guidelines before submitting your theme:

 1. The folder structure should look like this: